-Attending college is a very important decision and requires a lot of planning.
-There are more than a few steps to take before you actually step onto the college campus and into the classroom.
-There are four basic areas to address; career goals, admissions applications, financial aid applications, and registration for college classes.
+Returning to school, whether it be to follow through on your high school equivilency or enroll/re-enroll in college requires a lot of planning.
+There are more than a few steps to take before you actually step onto the classroom.
+There are four basic areas to address when continuing your education; career goals, program admission, financial aid considerations, and class registration.
 Here is a quick overview.

-You should have an idea which career you might like to pursue in your quest for a bachelor’s degree.
-For most people this is the driving factor for going to college.
-You will also want to know if there is demand for people this field and how much you would get paid.
+Not everyone knows exactly what they want to be when they "grow up."
+If you're ready to pursue a career instead of just moving from job to job, your advisor can help you identify a career path.
+Together you will explore your career path interests, including a look at whether there is demand for people in this field and how much you would get paid.
 Consider whether this career path fits your personality, your personal needs and lifestyle, and your family’s needs.
 Your EOC advisor will ask you questions to help you clarify your goals.
 You will be informed about the requirements and options associated with your career ideas.

-After reviewing your options, you will choose a college that offers a course of study leading to your career choice.
-Then you will complete an admissions application, take placement or college entry exams, choose a major or field of study, see an advisor from this institution, choose which classes you will take during your first semester and complete the registration process.
+After reviewing your options, you can make an educated choose on the program that leads to your career choice.
+Then you will complete the admission process, choose a field of study, see an advisor from this institution, choose which classes you will take during your first semester and complete the registration process.
 Many colleges have deadlines that require you to begin the process three to six months before classes begin.

 Finding funds to pay for college can be a challenge.
 You increase your chances for success if you invest time and energy to identify those grants, scholarships, or loans for which you may be eligible.